maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 In this series, I will summarize the course "Machine Learning Explaibnability" from Kaggle Learn.
 The full course is available [here](https://www.kaggle.com/learn/machine-learning-explainability).

+First of all, it is important to define the difference between machine learning explainability and interpretability.
+According to KDnuggets :
+- Interpretability is about the extent to which a cause and effect can be observed within a system.
+Or, to put it another way, it is the extent to which you are able to predict what is going to happen, given a change in input or algorithmic parameters.
+- Explainability, meanwhile, is the extent to which the internal mechanics of a machine or deep learning system can be explained in human terms.

+Explainability and interpretability are key elements today if we want to deploy ML algorithms in healthcare, banking and other domains.

 # Use cases for model insights

 In this course, we will answer the following questions on model insights extraction :